 Warsaw's liberal diplomat is not the man to take on Russia.
 And Poland isn't going to save Europe.

-- By Ola CichowlasOla Cichowlas is a journalist and a research assistant at the London-based think thank The Henry Jackson Society.
+- By Ola CichowlasOla Cichowlas is a journalist covering Eastern Europe.

 Poland has just buried its last communist leader.
 Gen. Wojciech Jaruzelski died in a Warsaw hospital at age 90 on the same day that more than 5 million Poles voted for their representatives in the EU Parliament and in the same year that Poland marks the 25th anniversary of the "Round Table Talks," which paved the way for democracy.
 As Warsaw’s last Moscow-loyal authoritarian ruler passed away peacefully, its neighbor Ukraine elected a pro-European president amid months of ongoing standoffs with Russia following the country’s Maidan revolution.
 In a move laden with symbolism, Ukraine’s new president, Petro Poroshenko, announced that his first trip abroad as head of state will be to Poland.